tohtsky/myFM/README.md

 # myFM

-An implementation of Bayesian [Factorization Machine](https://ieeexplore.ieee.org/abstract/document/5694074/) based on Gibbs sampling, which I believe is a wheel worth reinventing.
+myFM is an implementation of Bayesian [Factorization Machine](https://ieeexplore.ieee.org/abstract/document/5694074/) based on Gibbs sampling, which I believe is a wheel worth reinventing.

 The goal of this project is to